aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 ## Editing, Adding and Removing keymaps (keyboard shortcuts)

-Keymaps are the phpstorm keyboard shortcuts.
+Keymaps are the PhpStorm keyboard shortcuts.

-We can edit these keymaps and the resulting settings will be saved as a file where the local user settings are saved for the version of php storm that you have.
+We can edit these keymaps and the resulting settings will be saved as a file where the local user settings are saved for the version of PhpStorm that you have.

 The General location will be at:

 `~/Library/Application Support/JetBrains/PhpStorm<version>/keymaps`

-Currently the keymaps file for my version of phpstorm is located at:
+Currently the keymaps file for my version of PhpStorm is located at:

 `~/Library/Application Support/JetBrains/PhpStorm2020.2/keymaps`